 Meet Rick Chan, our very first voice artist.
 He has appeared in numerous TV shows, stage productions and even featured in an animated film, Si Lun Chai, awarded “Best of Festival” at the prestigious Richmond International Film Festival.

-Check out his Stage here where he is offering 25% off his voice-acting services in March.
+Check out his Stage here where he is offering his voice-acting and emcee services.

 Stagemetro had the chance to meet up with Rick and find out his interesting life story through a short interview.

 1. Describe your work experience over the past few years?

 I am a professional actor who has appeared in numerous tv shows such as Point of Entry, Mata Mata, Crime Watch, to name a few, stage productions such as Lord of The Flies and also a professional events emcee who rally people to stop by roadshows and charm my guests at formal events.
 Most recently, I just set up my own home studio and I have started to provide voice-over services!

 2. So why did you decided to work independently instead?
 Why voice-acting and hosting?

 It was the end of 2009, for those of us who are old enough to remember, was a very tough year for many people, not just Singaporeans.
 It was post-Lehman Brothers crisis and H1N1.
 Despite the job-scarce situation, I was working in a production house as an assistant.
 My job involves a lot of administrative duties and I had to be fast.
 I realized it was not really my cup of tea, until I started to provide auditions for people who came in.
 I realized that I was very sharp at directing people and giving them instructions for them to reach their fullest acting potential.
 Then, at that very moment, I told myself, why don’t I try acting.
 I don’t want to just be a witness to people having fun on screen, I wanted to be PART of the screen.